 - American Apartheid: Segregation and the Making of the Underclass by Douglas S. Massey & Nancy A Denton

 - The New Jim Crow: Mass Incarceration in the Age of Colorblindness by Michelle Alexander

 - Radical Dharma: Talking Race, Love, and Liberation by Rev. Angel Kyodo Williams, Lama Rod Owens, with Jasmine Syedullah, PhD

 - The Innerwork of Racial Justice: Healing Ourselves and Transforming Our Communities Through Mindfulness by Rhonda Magee

-PHOTO ABOVE: Black Lives Matter banner hanging from the side of our church.
+PHOTO ABOVE: Black Lives Matter banner hanging from the metal railing in front of our church.

 Black Lives Matter hand-painted banner hanging on the side of our church.